MarquezMoore/Pokemon_API_APP/README.md

 - Bootstrap Framework
 - External PokeAPI

-## Requirements
+## Requirements / Features
 - App must fetch data from external API via ansync operations.
 - App must utilize an framework for UI patterns and repsonsiness.
 - The controlable networking, computational, and rendering perfomance should be optimized.
 ## Usage
-To use this app one must simple click on one of the button that load into the document.
+To use this app one must simply click on one of the buttons that load onto the document.
+After which, details for the respective pokemon will be displayed.

-The is also a search bar allow the filter of list items loaded into the document.
+Use of the search bar to find pokemon more efficiently can also be done.